 - Corrosion of materials or fuel lines

 A tank test may not be enough – a tank sweep typically uses a metal detector to search for underground metals.
 However, there is metal underground in most areas.
 This could include abandoned license plates and metal trash, which could mask the presence of a buried tank.
 And remember that you get what you pay for.
-Low cost sweeps will give you low quality results.
+Low-cost sweeps will give you low-quality results.
 Also, even if this locates an underground tank, it will not tell you if that tank is leaking oil.
 There are also soil tests to ascertain whether oil has leaked but the soil underneath the tank should be tested for the best results.
-A scan often uses ground penetrating radar (GPR) or electronic imaging.
+A sweep often uses ground penetrating radar (GPR) or electronic imaging.

 A majority of underground oil tanks are constructed of steel.
 When steel is placed underground, it might have an adverse reaction to the soil around it.
 After years of being buried, corrosion can happen.

 Underground tanks are designed to hold between 250 to 1,000 gallons of oil.
 Oil tank leaks typically start out as a small hole.
 Leaks can extend 10 feet or more below the surface.
 If the problem occurs because of the fuel lines, it might be possible to fix it.
 Regrettably, if the underground oil tank itself is leaking, it cannot be mended.
 The only solution is to remove it and deal with the cleanup.
 There are several signs to look for.

 - Lack of vegetation in an area with no other known cause – An environmental contractor should be called in to perform an oil tank scan.

 - A strong oil smell could signify a leak – While it might be normal to smell oil around your oil tank, having these odors in unidentified areas could be cause for concern.